 Sick and attacked palm trees can be cured and restored to their previous state.
 Sometimes pest control services can help you exterminate little menaces and diseases if you notice them in time and act immediately.
 But if you let your palm tree fight alone, the chances are it will not make it, and you will have to remove it.
 Also, a sick palm tree can infect an entire forest before you even realize what is going on.
 So keep your eyes open, and check your palms regularly.

 The safest way of removing palm trees is by hiring a professional tree removal service.
-The Tree Dudes specialists will help you determine the condition of the tree and will remove it in the safest way possible.
+Our specialists will help you determine the condition of the tree and will remove it in the safest way possible.
 Our services include small and large palm tree removal!

 The short answer is: sometimes.
 Florida law forbids removing some types of trees, even on private properties.
 You might pay a fine if you remove them.
 But most of the time, you can remove a palm tree from your property without any legal issues.
 If you are not sure if the law protects particular palm tree species, contact your local authorities and consult them about your removal.